puppetlabs/iac/_posts/2020-01-29-Introduction_to_the_IAC_Team.md

 For the IAC team, we have access to vmpooler, a proprietary tool/API that spins up and tears down virtual machines in our vSphere infrastructure.
 Within as little as seconds, I can have an environment ready to run acceptance tests on all compatible OSs for a given module, or I can have an environment to replicate a specific customer environment (e.g. on Windows Server 2012 R2, with the Scheduled Task module, I was seeing an issue with...).

 #### RSpec and Puppet RSpec
 RSpec is the test framework we use to write and execute our unit and acceptance tests.
 However, we also have the [RSpec-Puppet gem](https://rspec-puppet.com/) which provides a lot of helper methods to make life easier when testing modules.

 #### CI Tools
-We use a number of CI automation servers: Jenkins, Travis, AppVeyor and most recently Github Actions.
+We use a number of CI automation servers: Jenkins, Travis, AppVeyor, and most recently Github Actions.
-There are different requirements for the variety of modules we have either authored, support or both, but we are constantly evaluating the best tools / platform for our use cases and those of the Puppet Community.
+There are different requirements for the variety of modules we have either authored, support, or both, and we are constantly evaluating the best tools / platform for our use cases and those of the Puppet Community.
 CI executed test runs from PRs are available from the PR itself - this allows us to quickly determine if there is an issue and drill down in to more specific test log output if we need to, regardless of the platform.

 #### PDK
 Some of you in the Puppet Community will be aware of the Puppet Development Kit (PDK) already.
 From the IAC team's use cases it is a very useful tool that allows us to keep modules on the Forge up-to-date with the necessary configuration / metadata changes.
 It also allows us to rapidly prototype or develop new modules should someone from the Puppet Community require help.

 #### PDKSync
 PDKSync is an excellent tool we use to perform and test bulk changes to many modules.
 It also allows us to push PRs to Github so we can quickly deploy these changes.